DwightNewton/RNAseq-DE-GSEA/README.md

 # RNAseq-DE-GSEA
-Pre-analytical and analytical scripts for differential expression and enrichment analysis of RNAseq data
+This repository will cover many differential expression (DE) based downstream analyses of RNAseq data.
+DESeq2 was used for differential expression analysis, gene-set enrichment analysis (GSEA) for pathway enrichemnt, and a combination of parent-child and network-based visualizations were used to interpret the results.
+Network-based visualizations require Cytoscape to visualize output.